Small Language Models: an introduction to autoregressive language modeling#

 • documents: a sequence of tokens about something.
 These could be individual tweets, legal contracts, love letters, emails, or journal abstracts.

-• dataset: a collection of document.
+• dataset: a collection of documents.
 We will be using a PubMed dataset containing 50 thousand abstracts.

 • vocabulary: the set of all unique tokens in our dataset.